Skip to content

 No, repeat courses are excluded from Tuition Benefit coverage.

-The course can count toward your total minimum course registration (9 credits), but the program will not pay the tuition for the repeated course.
+The course can count toward your total minimum course registration, but the program will not pay the tuition for the repeated course.

-Undergraduate courses count toward the minimum registration of nine credit hours but do not qualify for a TBP credit.
+Undergraduate courses count toward the minimum registration requirement but do not qualify for a TBP credit.

 Graduate students taking graduate courses who